momentohq/academy-challenge-collections/README.md

 *Victory conditions*

-* You create a collection item in the `animal` cache with the name `breeds`.
+* You create a collection item in the `animal` cache with the name `species`.
-* The `breeds` cache item is the correct collection data type (set, list, or dictionary).
+* The `species` cache item is the correct collection data type (set, list, or dictionary).
-* The `breeds` cache item has only the distinct animal breeds as elements.
+* The `species` cache item has only the distinct animal species as elements.
 There are no duplicates.

 **Objective 2**